diyjac/SDC-P3/README.md

 # SDC-P3
-Udacity Self-Driving Car Project 3: Behavior Cloning
+Udacity Self-Driving Car Project 3: Behavioral Cloning

+Use Behavioral Cloning to train a CNN model to drive a car in a simulator.

 ## 1. Network Structure

-The final CNN is based on NVIDIA's CNN - Paper:  https://arxiv.org/pdf/1604.07316v1.pdf.
+Our final CNN is based on NVIDIA's CNN - Paper:  https://arxiv.org/pdf/1604.07316v1.pdf.
 Before finalizing on this architecture, we experimented with a model from the Keras lab, and Comma.ai's model from: https://github.com/commaai/research.
 The problem with both of these models is that they have too many model parameters and the hidden layers weights are much too large to be scalable.
 The following table shows the size of the weights from save h5 files:

 | Model | File | Size (Bytes) | Description |
 |:---:|:---|---:|:---|